MortalityReporting/RavenDocs/docs/source/technicalManual/libraries.rst

 ODH, US PH, and US Core IGs are base IGs that MDI and CBS IGs are built on.
 Thus, only referenced profiles in US PH, US Core, and ODH are implemented.
 Rest of profiles will be added based on the needs.

 MDI .NET libraries are available for download from nuget.org.
-Simply search by "MDI FHIR".
+Simply search by "MDI FHIR" at the nuget manager in Visual Studio.
+If you want to download nuget.org, then the link will be https://www.nuget.org/packages?q=MDI+FHIR.
 The result will show up as follow,

 .. image::
    ../images/mdi_in_nuget.png